 NOTE: Free plans + free features are subject to change at any time, at the discretion of each individual service.
 Some free plans may also have limitations, so make sure to double-check what's included currently.

 Also, this is a MEATY post, so feel free to use the In This Post links below to help you navigate 🙂

-First Things First: What You SHOULD Pay For!
+First Things First: YOU SHOULD Pay For Some things!

 Now, onto the free stuff! 🙂

 Free Resources for Getting a New Blog Set up

 If you're new to blogging and need some guidance with the tech side of getting it set up, here are a couple of free resources to get you started on WordPress:

 - FREE Starting a Profitable Blog Mini Course by Carly at Blogging Like You Mean It.
 A text-based, no-nonsense, step by step beginners guide to starting a blog for profit.

 - FREE Blog Plan Mini Course + PDF Blog Planner by Suzi at Start a Mom Blog.
 This is mainly meant to be a beginner blogger planner, but also includes a few setup videos to get WordPress installed using Bluehost, which is not my personal preferred host but is really popular among many bloggers, and the process will be similar if you use a different host.

 *WordPress.org (typically installed via your web host)